mfaani/mfaani/content/posts/liveactivities/the-missing-doc/index.md

 # Intro
 ## Example app - wwdc code - docs confusion points

 I saw Apple's videos and docs on ActivityKit.
 They do a decent job of showing you 80% of the API and how Live Activity works.
 The remaining 20% is an enigma though.
+- How to dismiss a live activity
+- How to properly update a notification in a timely manner
+- How to update a live activity that wasn't started from the app
+- How to show a live activity while the app is in foreground
+- How to properly handle observations once app is launched into the background?
+- How to present a live activity once a live activity is sent
+- How to use tokens to start vs update a live activity.
+- Why has Apple not just re-used the existing APNs token for live activities?
+- How to share code between Targets

-Additionally parts of their docs on how to begin a live activity from Push Notification was incorrect.
+The issue was a bit exacerbated because docs on How to begin a live activity from Push Notification are incorrect (Mar 24 2025)

 I'll try to address those all .

 ## How do I begin development for Live Activities?
 - Add a widget.
 Make sure you select 'Live Activities'